Galanthus nivalis L.

 Galanthus nivalis is a perennial herbaceous plant that grows up to 6 inches (15 cm) tall.
 The leaves are narrow and grey-green.
 The plant blooms in mid to late winter, and it is one of the first signs of spring.
 Flowers are solitary, fragrant, white, nodding, and up to 1 inch (2.5) cm long.
 The inner segments are marked with green at the tip.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-Native to a large area of Europe, from Spain in the west, eastwards to the Ukraine.
+This species is native to a large area of Europe, from Spain in the west eastwards to Ukraine.
 It is found in Albania, Armenia, Austria, Bosnia, Bulgaria, Croatia, the Czech Republic, France, Georgia, Germany, Greece, Hungary, Italy, Poland, Macedonia, Moldova, Montenegro, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, and Ukraine.

 - Back to genus Galanthus

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin